thelfer/tfel/README.md

 # Licences

-TFEL version prior to 0.1 were released under both the LGPL and the CECILL-B licences.
+`TFEL` version prior to 0.1 were released under both the LGPL and the CECILL-B licences.
 A copy of those licences are included in the distributions of TFEL.

-TFEL versions 1.x were developped by CEA within the PLEIADES project.
-Since svn revision 584, TFEL was part of the pleiades architecture projet.
+`TFEL` versions 1.x were developped by CEA within the PLEIADES project.
+Since svn revision 584, TFEL was part of the `PLEIADES` projet.

 Starting from versions 2.x, TFEL has been publicly released under either the GPL or the CECILL-A licence.
 A copy of thoses licences are